Your Ultimate Guide to Kid-Friendly Fall Activities in Kenosha, WI

 Petrifying Springs Park, also known as “Pets”, is a great location to see breathtaking fall leaves.
 You can go on walks along the river and picnic underneath the trees.

-Another fun location is Hawthorn Hollow Nature Sanctuary and Arboretum which covers more than 12 acres.
+Another fun location is Hawthorn Hollow Nature Sanctuary and Arboretum, which covers more than 12 acres.
 You can look at many different trees and wild animals, including migrating birds.
-The sanctuary is home to events throughout the fall, including guided tours, night hikes, and various crafts & cooking classes.
+The sanctuary is home to events throughout the fall, including guided tours, night hikes, various crafts, and cooking classes.

 If you want to get outside of Kenosha, you can visit Bristol Woods Park.
 This park contains miles of hiking trails, giving you plenty of opportunities to see the trees and get out for a refreshing nature walk.